-Raffles SingaporeThe hotel is scheduled to close completely for renovations beginning in December 2017.
-It is currently set to reopen in mid-2018.
+Raffles SingaporeThe hotel is closed for renovation.
+It is currently set to reopen in mid-2019.

 A hotel whose name is instantly recognizable, the Raffles Singapore is pure colonial confection, a landmark maintained in its original style, with liveried Sikh doormen greeting guests.
 Opened by two Armenian brothers in 1887 as a 10-room bungalow hotel overlooking the South China Sea—its address, 1 Beach Road, attests to the waterfront location before reclamation extended Singapore’s boundaries—it has since welcomed movie and music stars, authors, and heads of state.
 Somerset Maugham wrote, after a stay, “Raffles stands for all the fables of the exotic East.”
 At the end of World War II, it served as a transit camp for prisoners of war.
 A new wing and various extensions have turned Raffles into a little enclave, with pretty interior courtyards and a high-end shopping arcade with antique, art, fashion, and jewelry stores.
 Rooms come with butler service, 14-foot ceilings, verandas, Asian carpets, brass fittings, and glistening teak floors.